 As I prepared for today, there were two things that gave me comfort, and I want to share them with you.

 The first one is a description of something that happened on the very first time I met Gene.
 It was in the summer of 1981.
 Gene and his family were packing to move for the very last time; they were going from Randolph Air Force Base in San Antonio, Texas to their new home in Lakehurst, New Jersey.
 My girl friend (later my wife) was moving with them, so we loaded her things into my truck and drove to San Antonio.
-When we arrived, I remember her mother being extremely friendly and welcoming.
-Her little brother was five or six, and he was bouncing off the walls.
-Her younger sister, Donna, was indifferent.
-And then there was the man...sitting in his easy chair and watching sports on television.
+At the base housing, there was the man...sitting in his easy chair and watching sports on television with everything packed in boxes all around him.
 I politely shook his hand and joined him in the living room.

-I remembered that he didn't talk much; I also remembered that after only a few minutes, the two of us were alone.
+I remembered that he didn't talk much; I also remembered that after only a few minutes, the two of us were alone (where did my girlfriend go?).
 He pointed to an upcoming boxing match on television and asked me if I followed boxing.
 I told him that I did, and then he set me up by asking who I thought would win.
 I told him, "Lupe Pintor is the toughest fighter in that division; he will knock this guy out."
 Gene pretended to be surprised and praised the other fighter.
 I stuck to my choice.

 As we walked over to the dining hall, I noticed how many people were calling out to him.
 The dining hall wasn't that far away, but he sure did get a lot of shout-outs.